Chemical Peel: Damaging or Healthy?

 Benefits of Chemical Peel

 Unlike peeling following a sunburn, peeling from a chemical peel does not follow skin damage.
 Your skin peels from a chemical peel to remove damaged layers of skin.
 However, the chemicals in a peel only trigger your skin’s natural shedding process.
 Moreover, the chemicals are safe and painless to use on skin.* These include retinoic acid from vitamin A, salicylic acid from wintergreen, and kojic acid from fungi.
-Thus, a chemical peel does not expose your skin to free radicals in order to function.
+A chemical peel does not expose your skin to free radicals in order to function.
 To the contrary, many chemical peels contain antioxidants that help counter free radical damage.
-Antioxidants prevent free radical damage by giving up electrons to free radicals, thus stabilizing them.
+Antioxidants prevent free radical damage through giving up electrons to free radicals.
+They stabilize the free radicals.

 Verdict: Chemical Peel OK